Kirti-0604/online-shopping-homepage/README.md

-# 🛍️ Online Shopping Website Homepage
+ ----Shopping Website Homepage
+ Overview

-This is a responsive online shopping homepage built using **HTML** and **CSS**.
-It features a modern layout with a navigation bar, hero section, and a grid of featured products — designed to simulate the front page of an e-commerce website.
+This is a simple shopping website homepage built using HTML and CSS.
+It displays a clean layout with a header, navigation bar, banner section, product listings, and a footer — all designed with beginner-friendly and easy-to-understand code.

-## 📌 Features
+----Features

+ Responsive layout using basic HTML and CSS

-- Clean and modern user interface
+ Clean homepage with navigation and banner

-- Responsive design for all screen sizes
-- Product cards with hover effects
-- Navigation menu and call-to-action hero section
-- Fully static frontend (HTML + CSS only)
+ Product section with sample items and “Add to Cart” buttons (non-functional)

+ Simple, modern design without using JavaScript or advanced CSS

+Fully static website – easy to host on GitHub Pages

-## 💻 Technologies Used
+----Technologies Used

-- HTML5
-- CSS3 (Flexbox, media queries)

-## 🚀 How to Use

-1. Clone the repository or download the ZIP.
-2. Open the `index.html` file in any browser.
-3. Customize and expand as needed.
+-HTML5

+-CSS3

-## 🔧 Future Enhancements
+----Future Enhancements

 - Add interactivity using **JavaScript** (e.g., dynamic cart, filtering, animations)
 - Integrate backend functionality with **Node.js**, **Express**, or **PHP**